SpacEagle17/Spooklementary/README.md

 * Full moons are blood moons.
 * Chromatic Aberration increases the longer you are in darkness, right before the cave sounds play one might notice some static noise.
 * It no longer rains if above clouds.
+* The screen can very rarely shake.
+* Red flowers are emissive during the blood moon.

 </p>
 </details>